Follow us on LinkedIn

 - Develop our researchers by providing them with a variety of opportunities that enable them to take responsibility for their career paths

 The ERF network welcomes research-only level 4 and above research staff across the faculty.
-Please join the Team site to discuss with other researchers and receive researcher-related news and events.
+Join the Teams site to discuss with other researchers and receive researcher-related news and events.

-The ERF Committee includes representatives (where appropriate) from each of the research groups in the faculty.
-Their role is to contribute ideas of how to create an excellent environment for our researchers, share any best practice and challenges from their groups, and to communicate relevant information or events to their groups.
+The ERF committee includes representatives - where appropriate - from each of the research groups in the Faculty of Engineering.
+Their role is to contribute ideas of how to create an excellent environment for our researchers, share best practice and challenges from their groups, and communicate relevant information or events to their groups.
 Outcomes of committee meetings are shared with the ERF steering group.
-Ifty Ahmed (Researcher Academy Faculty Lead) and Mirabelle D'Cruz (Head of Faculty Research & Knowledge Exchange) chair the steering group so that any requirements can be taken forward within the faculty or relevant University groups.
+Ifty Ahmed - Researcher Academy Faculty Lead - and Mirabelle D'Cruz - Head of Faculty Research and Knowledge Exchange - chair the steering group so any requirements can be taken forward within the relevant faculty or university groups.